sgmoore/libby-calibre-plugin/README.md

 This is because the loan does not have a supported downloadable format available.
 The loan is either not available in epub/pdf, or you have chosen to Read with Kindle (see above for details about [Format Locking](#format-locking)).

-### Why can't I download a particular magazine?
+### Why can't I download a magazine?

-Not all magazines are downloadable.
-Only magazines that have [readable individual articles](https://help.libbyapp.com/en-us/6215.htm) can be downloaded.
+Libby no longer allow magazines to be downloaded.

 ## Credit